wuhaoyu1990/MagicCamera/README.md

 #Log:

 2016-01-08

 First release

 2016-01-14

 1.Fix bugs

 2.Add Bilateral filte before beauty filter

 2016-01-18

 1.Fix bugs

 2.Add real time face beautify

 3.Add ImageAdjustFilter(Hue,Contrast,Sharpenness,Saturation,Exposure,Brightness)

 #Introduction：

-a Camera APP which inlcudes
+a Camera APP which inlcudes：

-39 kinds of real time filters
+40 kinds of real-time filters

-Image editor with face beauty(skin smooth and white)
+Image editor with face beauty(Smooth Skin and White skin)

-This project is still in coding and will be updated later
+This project is still under coding and will be updated later,only used eclipse because my computer too poor to run AS T-T

-#Click "star" if this is helpful for you!
+#Click "Star" if this is helpful for you!

 #1.相机预览模式
 示例见：com.seu.magiccamera.activity.CameraActivity